Kaisaan/lostkefin/graphicsFormat.md

 # Graphics Formats

-*Ys V: Lost Kefin - Kingdom of Sand* uses unique file formats for different graphics.
+*Ys V: Lost Kefin - Kingdom of Sand* uses unique file formats for different graphics
+*Ys III - Wanderers From Ys* (PS2) also uses the same graphics format

 **Note: All values are stored in Little Endian unless otherwise specified.**